UKPLab/emnlp2017-claim-identification/src/main/python/README.md

 The model's predictions on the test set will be output on the command line.

 See also `runID_w2vec_maj20_single_gpu.py`

+## How to run the programs: BiLSTM, LSTM

+We took an implementation of an LSTM and BiLSTM directly from here: https://github.com/fchollet/keras/blob/master/examples/imdb_lstm.py
+Our implementations (found in `imdb_bidirectional_lstm.py` and `imdb.py`) are straightforward adaptations of this code.

 # Data format